gusgad/deutschetelekom-magenta-skill-hackathon/README.md

 # DateAway Magenta Skill (TEAM_02)

-This is skill repository made for the Remote Rhapsody Hackathon by hubraum & Deutsche Telekom.
+This is skill repository made for the Remote Rhapsody Hackathon by hubraum, BeMyApp & Deutsche Telekom.
 The idea of the skill is to connect users by asking them personalized questions made by users themselves.
 As soon as their answers align, they receive a match and are able to get personal contacts, for ex.
 Instagram username.

 ### Available intents
 1. `Add your personal question`: Hallo Magenta, füge eine Frage hinzu.
 (Will ask what your question is and how you would answer to it)